 Rebuild the resource Database

 The following procedure rebuilds the resource system database.
-When you rebuild the resource database, all service packs and hot fixes are lost, and therefore must be reapplied.
+When you rebuild the resource database, all hot fixes are lost, and therefore must be reapplied.

 To rebuild the resource system database: